Front Range League

-Teams and trends: Bishop Machebeuf, Colorado Academy, Faith Christian, Jefferson Academy, Kent Denver, Lutheran, Manual, Peak to Peak, Prospect Ridge Academy, SkyView Academy, St. Mary’s Academy and Stargate School.
-Prospect Ridge Academy excelled in the league competition last season, finishing 9-2 and managing second behind Lutheran.
-Peak to Peak and Jefferson Academy finished the season in the middle of the pack.
+Teams and trends: The Academy, Colorado Academy, Eagle Ridge Academy, Faith Christian, Jefferson Academy, Kent Denver, Peak to Peak, Prospect Ridge Academy, SkyView Academy, St. Mary’s Academy and Stargate School.
+Lutheran, now in 4A, won the league title three years in a row before moving up a classification.

 Jefferson Academy Jaguars

 The Scorecard: The Jaguars welcome a new coach to lead them this fall, a year after the team finished with a 13-11 record.
 That incredibly young squad graduated just one senior as seniors S Sophia Renner, L/OH/DS Lili Foss, MH Briley Fleming and DS Carolyn Ennis step into the spotlight.
 The team additionally houses seven juniors to give the upperclassmen strong representation.

 Peak to Peak Pumas